 To cater for workbooks that contain details of multiple VAT Returns, for example, an annual workbook containing the 4 quarterly VAT Returns

-or the 12 Monthly VAT Returns, you can add up to 12 individual worksheets named 'MTD-VAT1' to 'MTD-VAT12'.
+or the 12 Monthly VAT Returns, you can add multiple individual worksheets named for example 'MTD-VAT1', 'MTD-VAT2 or 'MTD Qtr1' etc.

 The software will inspected each of these worksheets and attempt to match the Period Start and End Dates to the Obligated VAT Return.

-- Cell B2: contains the Business VAT Registration Number
+- Cell B2: contains the VAT Registration Number

 - Cell B3: contains the Period Start Date.
 Format: DD/MM/YYYY